Local Interpretations for Explainable Natural Language Processing: A Survey: Interpretable Methods

 \citet{feng2018pathologies} proposed a method to gradually remove unimportant words from original texts while maintaining the model's performance.
 The remaining words are then considered as the important features for prediction.
 The importance of each token of the textual input is measured through a gradient approximation method, which involves taking the dot product between a given token's word embedding and the gradients of its output with respect to its word embedding \cite{ebrahimi2018hotflip}.
 The authors show that while the reduced inputs are nonsensical to humans, they are still enough for a given model to maintain a similar level of accuracy when compared with the original inputs.

-The input perturbation method is straightforward idea in identifying the significant input features.
-However, there are also works question about the faithfulness of input perturbation.
-For example, \cite{slack2020fooling} conducted several experiments and argued that when the distributions of perturbed instances and original instances are less similar, the explanations of LIME \cite{ribeiro2016should} is not faithful.
-Another problem of most input perturbation explanations is that the identified important features are mostly on independent token-level instead of the coherent phrases like argued by \citet{ribeiro2018anchors}, which limits the level of comprehensibility.
-The recent new track of local explanation: counterfactual explanations \cite{wu2021polyjuice, ribeiro2020beyond, chen2021kace} are generated via the approaches of input perturbation with the objective of providing counterfactual explains to show what would happen if some certain features are replaced and prove those features are important for the certain model decision.
-These counterfactual explanations extend beyond the input perturbation from simple word-level to present the interpretation in a different manner.
-Such presentation of the input perturbation interpretation would give the normal users more intuitionistic understanding.
+The input perturbation method seems straightforward in identifying the significant input features by measuring the target task's performance changes with new perturbed instances.
+However, there are also works questioning the faithfulness of input perturbation.
+For example, \cite{slack2020fooling} conducted several experiments and argued that when the distributions of perturbed instances and original instances are less similar, the explanations of LIME \cite{ribeiro2016should} are not faithful.
+Another problem of most input perturbation explanations is that the identified important features are mostly independent tokens instead of coherent phrases like argued by \citet{ribeiro2018anchors}, which limits comprehensibility.
+The recent new track of local explanation: counterfactual explanations \cite{wu2021polyjuice, ribeiro2020beyond, chen2021kace} are generated via the approaches of input perturbation to provide counterfactual explanations to show what would happen if some certain features are replaced and prove those features are important for particular model decision.
+These counterfactual explanations extend beyond the input perturbation from the simple word-level to present the interpretation differently with the more straightforward counterfactual examples.
+Such presentation of the input perturbation interpretation would give normal users a more intuitive understanding.